This topic describes how to provision a virtual database (VDB) from a SQL Server dSource.

 - Select a dSource.

 The Provision VDB panel opens.
 Provision VDB icon.

 - Select a target environment.

-- Enter a VDB Name and select a Target Group for the VDB.
+- Under Target Group, select a Target Group for the VDB.

-- Enable Auto VDB Restart to allow the Delphix Engine to automatically restart the VDB when it detects target host reboot.
+- Under VDB configuration, enable Auto VDB Restart to allow the Delphix Engine to automatically restart the VDB when it detects the target host reboot.

-- Select a Snapshot Policy for the VDB.
-Click Next.
+- Under Policies, select a Snapshot Policy for the VDB and click Next.

 - Click Next.